andersfylling/php_components/README.md

 	}
 });

+// method for logging a user in, before "login_completed" event.
 $auth->login(function ($credentials, $callback) {
   	// login function.
 Here you query yor database and return the response!
   	$stmt = $pdo->prepare("SELECT * FROM users WHERE username = :username");